nunit/nunit/CONTRIBUTING.md

 Please read through the [Developer Docs](https://docs.nunit.org/articles/developer-info/Team-Practices.html) before contributing to understand our coding standards and contribution guidelines.

-Note: Instructions on how to build and run tests can be found under [building](https://github.com/nunit/nunit/blob/master/BUILDING.md)
+When you are ready to contribute, instructions on how to build and run tests can be found in [BUILDING.md](https://github.com/nunit/nunit/blob/master/BUILDING.md)

 ## License

 NUnit is under the [MIT license](https://github.com/nunit/nunit/blob/master/LICENSE.txt).
 By contributing to NUnit, you assert that:

 * The contribution is your own original work.
 * You have the right to assign the copyright for the work (it is not owned by your employer, or you have been given copyright assignment in writing).